robmarkcole/HASS-data-detective/README.md

      'binary_sensor.in_bed_bayesian']

-Currently we can plot a single binary sensor with the plot() method
+ We can plot a single binary sensor with the plot() method

 ```python
 sensors_binary_df.plot('binary_sensor.motion_at_home')